-Do you have to deal with Controlled Unclassified Information in current or future contracts?
 Not all government contractors deal with CUI.
-This may not apply to you at all.
 If you aren’t sure, ask your contracting officer or read the RFP.
 Examples of CUI are personally identifiable information, schematics of military equipment, sensitive information about schedules and personnel, and configuration documentation for government networks.

 Is the CUI stored or accessed on your contractor information systems right now?
 If you have CUI on your systems now, you need to protect it according to NIST SP 800-171 requirements.
-It will be years (or possibly never) before CMMC comes into effect.
+It will take time before CMMC comes into effect.
 800-171 is in effect now.